-Ans: Oracle Report is a tool provided by Oracle Fusion Middleware, which is used to generate reports based on the data stored in the Oracle database.
+Answer: Oracle Report is a tool provided by Oracle Fusion Middleware, which is used to generate reports based on the data stored in the Oracle database.
 It consists of Oracle Reports Developer, a report designing tool and Oracle Application Server Reports Services.

-Various types of reports include:
+Various types of Report include: